Overview

 The road takes you through alpine meadows, past working farms (and lots of cows), with stunning views towards Mont Blanc and the magnificent Criou towering above Samoëns.

 Grab a coffee at the top before the swift descent into Morzine and down the valley to the foot of the Col de Corbier.
 This is a short pitch to take us over and into the Vallee d’Abondance.
 This beautiful (cheese producing) valley takes us up to the ski resort of Chatel from where we have a last little effort over the Pas de Morgins into Switzerland.
-From here its all downhill to the Rhone valley and the small town of Aigle (home to the UCI) where we’ll spend the night.
+From here it’s all downhill to the Rhone valley and the lakeside town of Villeneuve where we’ll spend the night.

 We climb steadily to the foot of the Col du Mollendruz, an 8k climb at an average gradient of 5.3%.
 This takes us into the heart of the Jura and we descend through the beautiful meadows to the Lac de Joux and the small village of Le Pont on the lake shore where we will spend the night.

-• Our last day has us exploring one of the gems of the Lac Leman basin, the Jura mountains.
+Our last day has us exploring one of the gems of the Lac Leman basin, the Jura mountains.
 We leave Le Pont and head south west along the lake shore, past the luxury watch factories and HQs.
-We turn up the early slopes of the Col de Marchiruz, before taking the super quiet Route des Montagnes along the top of the Jura.

-We drop down to Bassins and catch sight of Lac Leman, before turning upwards again on the climb to the village of Saint Cergue.
-From there we pass over the Col de la Givrine and back into France.
-The road take us through beautiful forests towards the final col of the day, Faucille.
+The road take us through beautiful forests towards the final col of the trip, Faucille.
 If the weather is clear you’ll get one of your last, and best, views of Mont Blanc before dropping down the perfect descent to Gex.
-From here it is steadily down all the way back to the hotel where we’ll pack up the back and have a celebratory drink and dinner ahead of tomorrow’s departure.
+From here it is steadily down all the way back to the hotel where we’ll pack up and have a celebratory drink ahead of departure.

 The Riding